-Single table territory, potentially relational, but not required as the relationship between data would create an overead maintaining the relationships.
+Single table territory, potentially relational, but not required as the relationship between data would create an overhead maintaining the relationships.

 Module 5 - Amazon Redshift

-Amazon Redshift is a dataware house service used for analytics.
-You can collect data from many sources and see the relationships accross the data.
+Amazon Redshift is a data-ware house service used for analytics.
+You can collect data from many sources and see the relationships across the data.